Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

-There are a few universal lessons that children learn during the early years of their lives.
+Children learn a few universal lessons during the early years of their lives.

 The first is that life is difficult for anyone, as everyone has had to overcome some trials and tribulations at some point.